- AWS at Scale

 Maybe there is no Erik from The Phoenix Project on your board (there should be!).

-Maybe you’re already in an architectureal position within an organisation, you’ve discovered a number of key risks that need highlighting and you’re frustrated with the lack of support within the company to do what you think is right.
+Maybe you’re already in an architectureal position within an organisation, you’ve discovered a number of key risks that need highlighting and you’re frustrated with the lack of support and air cover within the organisation to do what you think is right.

 The time is always right, to do what’s right.